TNO/vscode-tracy/README.md

 ## User Guide

-### Log format

-Tracy assumes that a log is represented in JSON format.
-The log must be a list of JSON objects, with each object representing an event.
-Every event is assumed to have the same fields, with the first field being the timestamp of the event.
-Thus, the log can be viewed as a table where each row is an event and each column an event field, with the first column containing the timestamps.
+### Input File Format Guidelines

+Tracy is designed to process log files represented in JSON format.
+The input log file must adhere to specific criteria outlined below to ensure optimal utilization of Tracy's capabilities.

+1. **File Format:**
+   - The input log file must be formatted in JSON.
+Specifically, it should be structured as a list of JSON objects, where each object represents a distinct event.
+   - All events within the log file must possess identical fields, rendering the log as a tabular structure with rows representing events and columns representing event fields.
+   - It is recommended that the input file contains only UTF-8 encoded characters.
+Non-UTF characters may lead to unexpected behavior or errors during processing by Tracy.

+2. **Automated File Recognition:**
-Files with extension `*.tracy.json` will be automatically opened in Tracy.
+   - Files with the extension `*.tracy.json` will be automatically recognized and opened by Tracy without any additional configuration.

+3. **Transformation for Non-JSON Files:**
+   - If the input log file is not in JSON format, users are required to transform it before using Tracy.
+   - To facilitate this transformation, an open source converter has been developed.
+This converter can be accessed [here](https://github.com/TNO/vscode-tracy-csv-converter), and it streamlines the process of converting non-JSON log files into the required JSON format.

+4. **Column Configuration:**
+   - If the input log file contains a column that indicates the timestamp of each event, then it should be explicitly named "Timestamp".
+Furthermore, for ease of use we suggest that such a column corresponds to the first column of each event.
+   - Users are advised against including two specific column names, namely "Line" and "Structure," as these columns are utilized internally by Tracy.

 ### The minimap